• Skip to primary navigation

 We’ve now created a pointer (grp) to another procedure where the partner parameter (p_partner) value has been fixed to Robin.

-Finally we can invoke grp with the name of the superhero group and, because the procedures’ 3 required parameters have now been supplied, we see the results in line 2 below.
+Finally we can invoke grp with the name of the superhero group and, because the procedures’ 3 required arguments have now been supplied, we see the results in line 2 below.

 Magik> grp("JLA")